lambdanil/astOS/README.md

 Run installer

 ```
-python3 main.py /dev/<partition> /dev/<drive> /dev/<efi part> # You can skip the EFI partition if installing in BIOS mode
+python3 main.py /dev/<partition> /dev/<drive> /dev/<efi part> # Skip the EFI partition if installing in BIOS mode
 ```

 ## Post installation setup
-* astOS doesn't do much setup for the user, therefore some post-installation setup is going to be necessary
+* Post installation setup is not necessary if you install one of the desktop editions (Gnome or KDE)
 * A lot of information for how to handle post-install setup is available on the [ArchWiki page](https://wiki.archlinux.org/title/general_recommendations)
 * Here is a small example setup procedure:
   * Start by creating a new snapshot from the base image using ```ast clone 0```